web-vision/wv_deepltranslate/README.md

 ## Requirements
 - TYPO3 8.5 to 8.7.99 (V1.0.0 - 1.0.1)
 - TYPO3 9.5.1 to 9.5.99 (V1.0.2 onwards)
+- TYPO3 9.5.1 to 10.4.99 (V1.1.2 onwards)

-## Extension Configuartion
+## Extension Configuration

-Once you installed the extension, you have to set the Deepl API Key under extension configuration section
+Once you installed the extension, you have to set the Deepl API Key under extension configuration section.
+Please note that with Deepl Free, the API host is different.

 ## Translating content elements

-Once the extension is installed and Api key provided we are good to go for translating content elements.On translating content element,There appears additional four options apart from normal tranlate and copy.
+Once the extension is installed and API key provided we are good to go for translating content elements.On translating content element,There appears additional four options apart from normal tranlate and copy.

-- Deepl Translate(auto detect).
+- Deepl Translate (auto detect).
 - Deepl Translate.
-- Google Translate(auto detect).
+- Google Translate (auto detect).
 - Google Translate.

 ## Translating TCA records

-Deepltranslate supports translation of specific fields of TCA records.It understands fields which need to be translated, only if their ``` l10n_mode ``` is set to ``` prefixLangTitle ```.
+Deepl Translate supports translation of specific fields of TCA records.
+It understands fields which need to be translated, only if their ``` l10n_mode ``` is set to ``` prefixLangTitle ```.

-For example if you need translation of fields of tx_news (teaser and bodytext),You need to override those fields like follows:
+For example, if you need translation of fields of tx_news (teaser and bodytext), you need to override those fields like follows:

 Add it to TCA/Overrides:
 Example : ``` typo3conf/ext/theme/Configuration/TCA/Overrides/tx_news_domain_model_news.php ```